knightsUCF/SpaceGame/design/design.md

 You can track how many times the key has been used, give the key a name to identify it, and revoke it if you think it is being abused."

+"Is adult content allowed?

+There are no restrictions for the kind of content you can host on itch.io (assuming it’s legal)."

 # Whatever we are doing we can accent this with an Alexandre Desplat score